roger-/proxmox-igpu-nuc6cayh/README.md

 vga: none
 ```

+Note that `4` in `x-igd-gms=4` refers to 4 x 32MB of reserved iGPU memory.
+Not sure if increasing helps, but you can try `x-igd-gms=2` for the default value of 64 MB.

 You can now boot up your VM, but note the KVM console won't work, so use SSH/VNC or enable serial access.

 # Step 6: Guest configuration